Junagadh: Under the Mughal Empire

 The first faujdar of Junagad was Naurang Khan and, next, Syad Kasim.
 The most famous were (1) Mirzah Isa Tarkhan (2) Kutb ud din Kheshgi, and (3) Sardarkhan.
 Of these Mirzah Isa Tarkhan ruled Sorath from about 1633–34 to 1642, when he was appointed viceroy of Gujarat.
 On this occasion he left his son Inayat Ullah as faujdar at Junagadh while he himself conducted the government of Gujarat from its capital, Ahmedabad.
 In Mirzah Isa Tarkhan's time the fortifications of Junagadh were entirely repaired.
 Kutb ud din was another faujdar, and his tenure of office lasted from about 1653 to 1666.
 In about 1664, he conquered Navanagar and annexed it to the imperial domain.
-Sardarkhan also distinguished himself while faujdar of Sorath, both by the firmness of his rule and by his construction (1681, AH 1092) of the Sardar Baug (palace) and excavation of the Sardar Talav (main gate).
+Sardarkhan also distinguished himself as faujdar of Sorath, both by the firmness of his rule and by his construction (1681, AH 1092) of the Sardar Baug (palace) and excavation of the Sardar Talav (main gate).
 He built a mausoleum for himself in the Sardar Baug, but he died at Thatta, in Sindh, and is said to have been buried there and not at Junagadh.
 He was faujdar from about 1666 to 1686, but in 1670 he went for a short time to Idar and was replaced by Syad Dilerkhan.
 The last of the faujdar s was Sherkhan Babi, who became independent and assumed the title of Nawab Bahadur Khan.